 If you’re unclear on your business’ content marketing goals, or if you aren’t sure how it’s relevant to your new website, read 7 Ways to Tell if Your Content Marketing is Working (and What to Do if It’s Not).

-Failure to properly follow SEO best practices while migrating each piece of content to a new site can result in crawl errors, major red flags to search engines, and even penalties.
+Failure to properly follow SEO best practices while migrating content to a new site can result in crawl errors, major red flags to search engines, and even penalties.

 - Who will handle technical SEO during content migration?
 Agencies often provide this service along with web design and development, but it’s important to know that there’s a definite plan in place.